XZairX/Raindrops/README.md

 ## Objective

-Write a function that takes as its input a number `n` and converts it to a string, the contents of which depend on the numbers factors of `n`:
+Write a function that takes as its input a number `n` and converts it to a string, the contents of which depend on the number's factors of `n`:
 - If `n` has a factor of 3, return `Pling`
 - If `n` has a factor of 5, return `Plang`
 - If `n` has a factor of 7, return `Plong`